ghzwireless/dronemapper/README.md

-# OpenDroneMap
+# DroneMapper

 ![](https://raw.githubusercontent.com/OpenDroneMap/OpenDroneMap/master/img/odm_image.png)

 ## What is it?

-OpenDroneMap is an open source toolkit for processing aerial drone imagery.
+DroneMapper is an open source toolkit for processing aerial drone imagery.
 Typical drones use simple point-and-shoot cameras, so the images from drones, while from a different perspective, are similar to any pictures taken from point-and-shoot cameras, i.e. non-metric imagery.
-OpenDroneMap turns those simple images into three dimensional geographic data that can be used in combination with other geographic datasets.
+DroneMapper turns those simple images into three dimensional geographic data that can be used in combination with other geographic datasets.

 ![](https://raw.githubusercontent.com/OpenDroneMap/OpenDroneMap/master/img/tol_ptcloud.png)

-In a word, OpenDroneMap is a toolchain for processing raw civilian UAS imagery to other useful products.
+In a word, DroneMapper is a toolchain for processing raw civilian UAS imagery to other useful products.
 What kind of products?

 1. Point Clouds
 2. Digital Surface Models